12 Morning Habits of Successful People (Research-Backed)

-TL;DR: Successful people do not share one magic routine, but they share a pattern: wake before the world needs them, move the body, feed the brain, and protect the first 90 minutes from noise.
-Here are 12 habits you can actually steal, with the research to back them up.
+Successful people share a pattern in their mornings: they wake before the world needs them, move the body, feed the brain, and protect the first 90 minutes from noise.
+Here are 12 morning habits backed by research on self-made millionaires, neuroscience, and behavioral studies that you can actually apply today.

-Most "morning routine" articles read like a fantasy novel.
+Most "morning routine" articles read like a fantasy.
 Wake at 4 a.m., cold plunge, journal in Latin, meditate on a mountain.
 Useful if you are a monk.
 Less useful if you have kids, a commute, and a boss who schedules 8 a.m. standups.

 This list is different.
 Every habit below is pulled from behaviors that show up again and again in studies of high performers, from self-made millionaires to executives to Olympic athletes.
 You do not need all twelve.
 Pick two or three and make them boring.